sdziallas/comp55/docs/labs/14-Test.md

 NOTE: Asserts are off by default in Java you must enable them with the java command line using the command listed above

 When to use Asserts?
 Why not use Exceptions you may be wondering?
 Well im glad you asked.
 Assertions are only used in Pre-Production code not production code.
 They are a fast easy way to see errors in your program before going to production.
-Exceptions allow certain actions to be taken when something is caught, while assertions do not ( Assertions shut off your program until you fix your data).
-Assertions main function is as a watchdog paying attention to important variables, and seeing if impossible values pop up such as NULL alerting programmers that there is a bug in the code.
+Assertions is a watch-dog for programmers only watchin data. while Exceptions is like a mailman that gets data and does a certain aciton.
+Here is more reading on Assertions:

 In a nutshell Assertions are used for bug checking for data that should NEVER be out of the norm, can be turned on and off, and is never used in production code.